 - Think logically about your layout

 - Some people have a favorite resume template that jumps out at them right away, but if you’re having trouble deciding, focus on prioritizing information.
-Recruiters like readability, so make sure your best qualifications are easy to find right at center stage.
+Recruiters like readability, so make sure your best data entry qualifications are easy to find right at center stage.

 - Stay bold, but sleek

 - More about readability: This applies to your font and color choices, too.
 Showing personality is great, but readability is still top priority.
 Use clean, simple fonts and understated colors on your resume.
+You want to convey your qualifying info as efficiently as possible!

 - Show personality through context